Pros and cons of crowdfunding for business

 Possible feedback channel

 You may be able to solicit some feedback from your donors.
-Equity donors are especially likely to be open to providing feedback on a business plan or prototype because they have a literal stake in the success of your company.
+Equity donors are especially likely to be open to providing feedback on a business plan or prototype because they have a literal stake in your company’s success.

 Crowdfunding for business doesn’t mean sitting back and receiving free money.
 Sweat equity and stress go into the process, too.
 Here are some potential crowdfunding disadvantages.